Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/Geomagnetic induced currents (GIC).md

 ●	The SYM/H index is a useful tool for space weather forecasting.

 ## 3.2.
 SuperMAG (description)
+Here is a description for each column in "ُSuperMAG" dataset:

+⮚ **Date_UTC**: This represents the timestamp of the observation in Coordinated Universal Time (UTC).

+⮚ **Extent**: This could potentially represent the extent of a particular magnetic event, but without specific documentation, it's hard to say exactly.
+It could also be a geographic or magnetic extent, such as the coverage of a magnetometer station.

+⮚ **IAGA**: This stands for International Association of Geomagnetism and Aeronomy.
+The IAGA code is a unique identifier given to each magnetometer station.

+⮚ **GEOLON (Geographic Longitude)**: This is the geographic longitude of the magnetometer station, measured in degrees from -180 to +180.

+⮚ **GEOLAT (Geographic Latitude)**: This is the geographic latitude of the magnetometer station, measured in degrees from -90 (South Pole) to +90 (North Pole).

+⮚ **MAGON (Magnetic Longitude)**: This is the longitude of the magnetometer station in geomagnetic coordinates.

+⮚ **MAGLAT (Magnetic Latitude)**: This is the latitude of the magnetometer station in geomagnetic coordinates.

+⮚ **MLT (Magnetic Local Time)**: This is a measure of solar time based on the location's magnetic longitude.

+⮚ **MCOLAT (Magnetic Co-latitude)**: This is 90 degrees minus the magnetic latitude, measuring the angle from the magnetic north pole.

+⮚ **IGRF_DECL (International Geomagnetic Reference Field Declination)**: This is the angle between magnetic north and true north at a particular location, according to the International Geomagnetic Reference Field model.

+⮚ **SZA (Solar Zenith Angle)**: This is the angle between the line perpendicular to the Earth's surface at a given location and the line from that location to the Sun.
+It can be used to infer the level of solar radiation reaching the location.

+⮚  **dbn_nez, dbe_nez, dbz_nez**: These represent the changes (delta, denoted by 'db') in the northward, eastward, and downward components of the magnetic field in NEZ (North, East, Down) coordinates.

+⮚ **dbn_geo, dbe_geo, dbz_geo**: These represent the changes (delta, denoted by 'db') in the northward, eastward, and downward components of the magnetic field in geographic coordinates.

 # 4. Machine Learning
 ## 4.1.
 Time Series Analysis